ceapowell/UQ_Education/README.md

 # UQ_Education
 A collection of resources that might be helpful for those designing lecture courses on UQ.
-This page was compiled as a result of discussions between Programme Participants at the Isaac Newton Institute, as part of the six month programme on Uncertainty Quantification programme (2018).
+This page was compiled as a result of discussions between Programme Participants at the Isaac Newton Institute, as part of the six month programme on Uncertainty Quantification (2018).

 ## Text Books